leomccarthy1/arion/README.md

 Simulated profit on last years flat horse racing data (held out from training and tunning).Bets are placed using the kelly criterion relative to a static starting bank of £1000.
 Different minimum predicted winning probibilities and minmum kelly value thresholds are shown.

-Best ROI is 15% from 3690 bets which is a 56x return on initial balance.
+Best ROI with 5% BF commision accounted for is 15% from 3690 bets which is a 56x return on initial balance.

 ![Simulated](notebooks/simulation.png?raw=true "Title")